kaleab-desciple/Ethio-Spotify/README.md

-# Spotify-Clone
+# Ethio-Spotify
-Spotify Clone is a web application developed using HTML, CSS, and JavaScript that aims to recreate the popular music streaming platform, Spotify.
+Ethio Spotify is a web application developed using HTML, CSS, and JavaScript that aims to recreate the popular music streaming platform, Spotify.
 This project serves as a learning exercise and a demonstration of front-end development skills.

 ## Features:
 - 1.User-friendly interface: The application provides an intuitive and visually appealing interface, mimicking the design and layout of Spotify, allowing users to easily navigate and interact with the various features.